davidlatwe/rezup/README.md

 ### Recipe

-To customize environment, you can write a `~/rezup.toml` to tell what should be installed and what environment variable should have.
+To customize the container, you can write a `~/rezup.toml` to tell what should be installed and what environment variable should have.
 For example :

 ```toml
 description = "My rez setup"